Mercedes-AMG GT

 The Mercedes-AMG GT is a series of 2-door sports cars produced by German automobile manufacturer Mercedes-AMG.
 The car was introduced on 9 September 2014 and was officially unveiled to the public in October 2014 at the Paris Motor Show.
 While not directly replacing the SLS AMG (competing in a different segment), it is the second sports car developed entirely in-house by Mercedes-AMG.
 The Mercedes-AMG GT went on sale in two variants (GT and GT S) in March 2015, while a GT3 racing variant of the car was introduced in 2015.
 A high performance variant called the GT R was introduced in 2016.
 A GT4 racing variant, targeted at semi-professional drivers and based on the GT R variant, was introduced in 2017.
-In 2021, a new variant called the AMG GT Black Series was released.
+In 2021, a new variant called the AMG GT R Black Series was released.
 All variants are assembled at the Mercedes-Benz plant in Sindelfingen, Germany.

-The first-generation AMG GT in October 2021.
-That same month, Mercedes-Benz announced the new Mercedes-AMG R232 SL-Class as the direct successor for the roadster version.
+In October 2021, Mercedes-Benz announced the new Mercedes-AMG R232 SL-Class as the direct successor for the roadster version.
 The second-generation coupe version of the GT, which was introduced nearly a year after the first-generation was discontinued, was redesigned on the same platform as the SL, but retains the name AMG GT.